openfaas/openfaas.github.io/_posts/2021-08-02-openfaas-kafka-aiven.md

 ## Introduction

-In this post I'll show you how to invoke your functions using [Aiven's](https://aiven.io) managed Kafka service and the OpenFaaS PRO connector.
+In this post I'll show you how to invoke your functions using [Aiven's](https://aiven.io) managed Kafka service and the OpenFaaS Pro connector.
 A sample function and setup are included, so you can follow along with a free trial, or your existing [Aiven](https://aiven.io) account.

 We've seen demand for an [Apache Kafka](https://kafka.apache.org/) integration from end-user companies of varying size and spend.
 In some microservice architectures, Kafka is considered the backbone through which all messages can be exchanged, to give a decoupled architecture.
 If a new client signs up, a message may be published to the "onboarding" topic, causing an email service and provisioning service to detect the event and set up new database records, followed by a welcome email.